Vicedomino de Vicedominis: Conclaves

-Nonetheless Vicedomino and eleven other cardinals were present for the opening of the Conclave on 20 January 1276, the first to be held under the regulations promulgated by Gregory X at the Council of Lyons in 1274.
+Nonetheless, Vicedomino and eleven other cardinals were present for the opening of the Conclave on 20 January 1276, the first to be held under the regulations promulgated by Gregory X at the Council of Lyons in 1274.
 The Conclave was held in Arezzo, the place where the pope died, and lasted one day.
-On 21 January, the Dominican friar, Cardinal Peter of Tarantaise in Savoy, was elected on the first scrutiny, and chose the name Innocent V. He was consecrated in Rome in the Vatican Basilica in February 1276.
-He died on 22 June the same year.
+On 21 January, the Dominican friar, Cardinal Peter of Tarantaise in Savoy, was elected on the first scrutiny and chose the name Innocent V. He was consecrated in Rome in the Vatican Basilica in February 1276.
+He died on 22 June of the same year.
 The Annals of Verona report that he was poisoned on orders of King Charles I of Sicily.

 The second Conclave of 1276 opened in Rome at the Lateran on 2 July, and lasted for ten days.
-King Charles had been in the city of Rome since 9 February, and was therefore in a position to influence the direction of conclave politics.
+King Charles had been in the city of Rome since 9 February and was therefore in a position to influence the direction of conclave politics.
 Since Innocent V had created no new cardinals, the participants were the same as those of the January Conclave.
 It may occasion little surprise that Cardinal Ottobono Fieschi, the leader of the faction of King Charles, was chosen pope on 11 July, after eight scrutinies, taking the name Adrian V. He was certainly supported by Vicedomino de Vicedominis, a committed member of the French faction.
-Early in August, partly to escape the heat of Rome in the summer, and partly to deal with pressing problems with the Emperor Rudolph, Pope Adrian travelled to Viterbo.
+Early in August, partly to escape the heat of Rome in the summer, and partly to deal with pressing problems with Emperor Rudolph, Pope Adrian travelled to Viterbo.
 There, he died suddenly on 18 August 1276.
 He had reigned 39 days, but had not been ordained priest, consecrated bishop, or crowned.
 In those thirty-nine days, however, even before he left the Lateran for Viterbo, he did one important thing: he suspended Gregory X's Constitution that regulated the conclave.
-He intended, according to the all cardinals who were present, not including Vicedomino de Vicedominis, to make adjustments and improvements to the Gregorian document.
+He intended, according to all cardinals who were present, not including Vicedomino de Vicedominis, to make adjustments and improvements to the Gregorian document.